Added to cart!

 From Ironman Maastricht to Ironman World Championship in Kona | Story 1

 I get to race at Kona in October!
-After my 70.3 Maastricht race in August, Triathlonworld and Trikipedia asked me to share my last weeks until Kona in a weekly report.
+After my Ironman 70.3 in Maastricht, I was asked by Triathlonworld and Trikipedia to share my last weeks until Kona in a weekly report.
 Exciting, but super fun.

 Actually, the road from Maastricht to Kona started much earlier.
 In 2017, I stood on the sidelines of an entire triathlon for the first time in Maastricht, cheering on my friend Bart.
 This was so cool!
 What a performance, what a distance, what an atmosphere, I want to do this too!
 And so a week later I was sitting on a terrace in the French Alps with my laptop on my lap, am I really going to do this?
 Click, paid, registered.